angular-starter-kit/starter-kit/docs/coding-guides/e2e-tests.md

 ## Credits

-This page object part of this guide was freely inspired by this [presentation](https://docs.google.com/presentation/d/1B6manhG0zEXkC-H-tPo2vwU06JhL8w9-XCF9oehXzAQ).
+The page object part of this guide was freely inspired by this [presentation](https://docs.google.com/presentation/d/1B6manhG0zEXkC-H-tPo2vwU06JhL8w9-XCF9oehXzAQ).